-Step 3) Align the price action zones – When you look at a 12 month chart, it is common to spot many price action zones.
-But the trick is to identify at least 3 price action zones that are at the same price level.
+Step 3) Align the price action zones – When you look at a 12-month chart, it is common to spot many price action zones.
+But the trick is to identify at least 3 price action zones at the same price level.

 Look at the following chart, I have encircled 3 price action zones that are around the same price points:

-A very important point to note while identifying these price action zones is to make sure these price zone are well spaced in time.
+A critical point to note while identifying these price action zones is to make sure these price zones are well spaced in time.
 Meaning, if the 1st price action zone is identified on 2nd week on May, then it will be meaningful to identify the 2nd price action zone at any point after 4th week of May (well spaced in time).
 The more distance between two price action zones, the more powerful is the S&R identification.

 Step 4) Fit a horizontal line – Connect the three price action zones with a horizontal line.
-Based on where this line fits in with respect to the current market price, it either becomes a support or resistance.
+Based on where this line fits in concerning the current market price, it either becomes support or resistance.

 Have a look at this chart